mmatthie98/42/Cub3D/README.md

 Cooperation, rigor and organization were the strong points of this project, and my partner and I managed to come to an agreement so that the project could be carried out quickly and efficiently.

-To lauch the project u had to go in the minilibx folder, use make and come back and make to the src.
+To lauch the project you had to go in the minilibx folder, use make and come back and make to the src.

 You can after that use : ./cub3D maps/map.cub;